jaspector

 All construction, alteration, repair, demolition, or change in occupancy requires a permit and compliance with the New Jersey Uniform Construction Code and Uniform Fire Code.

-Typical processing time is 20 working days for plan review; 48 hours for single trade permits..
+Building permit processing times in Trenton, NJ typically run 20 working days for plan review; 48 hours for single trade permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Trenton, NJ.
 The following work is generally exempt: Exterior painting of residential properties (exterior painting in historic districts requires a historical permit).
 Note: Many other work types require permits, including additions, alterations, decks, demolition, fences, roofing, siding, and more.
 Confirm your specific project with the Department of Inspections.
+When in doubt, confirm with the local building department before starting work.